-(a) Motion.
-If Movantthe movant requests that the time to object to any motion should be shortened, or that a more expedited hearing is needed, Movantthe movant must file contemporaneously a separate motion requesting that the courtCourt shorten the time within which responses may be filed and/or requesting that the courtCourt set an expedited hearing.

-(b) Notice.
-If a motion is filed to shorten the time to object to any motion or to expedite the hearing thereon, Movant must include the following language in the notice:
+- (a) Motion.
+If Movantthe movant requests that the time to object to any motion should be shortened, or that a more expedited hearing is needed, Movantthe movant must file contemporaneously a separate motion requesting that the court Court shorten the time within which responses may be filed and/or requesting that the court Court set an expedited hearing. - (b) Notice.
+If a motion is filed to shorten the time to object to any motion or to expedite the hearing thereon, Movantthe movant must include the following language in the notice: